 4 The IMI system is an information sharing tool and not a case management system.
-As such, the statistics generated from the IMI relate to notifications of procedures/workflows initiated by Supervisory Authorities under various headings.
-In addition, references to case register entries in EDPB IMI statistics do not have a 1-to-1 correlation to the number of cross-border complaints handled per country as multiple complaints may be included under a single case register entry (this is usually done on a controller and thematic basis, i.e. all access request or erasure complaints relating a specified entity might be grouped under a single case register).
-This means that the number of case registers per Supervisory Authority does not represent the totality of cross-border complaints received in any given period or the total number of cases resolved and closed.
-Individual concluded complaints, including those grouped within case registers, are marked closed on the IMI.
-However, at present there is no means by which to record concluded complaints, or how such complaints were concluded, in a manner that is captured in published EDPB statistics.
+As such, the statistics generated from the IMI relate to notifications of procedures/workflows initiated by supervisory authorities under various headings.
+In addition, references to case register entries in EDPB IMI statistics do not have a 1-to-1 correlation to the number of cross-border complaints handled per country as multiple complaints may be included in one case register entry.
+For example, Company A may have two case registers where all complaints relating to data subject rights are added to one register and complaints relating to the principles of data protection are added to the other.
+This means that the number of case registers per supervisory authority does not represent the totality of cross-border complaints received in any given period or the total number of cases resolved and closed.
+Case registers are repositories and largely perpetual in nature, in essence a filing system, created for the purpose of transferring complaints to the Lead Supervisory Authority.